Music-specific disorders: Memory

 Music unfolds over time, and therefore the "auditory cognitive system must depend to a large degree on mechanisms that allow a stimulus to be maintained on-line to be able to relate one element in a sequence to another that occurs later" (Peretz 2005).
 Research has shown that working memory mechanisms for pitch information over a short period of time may be different from those involved in speech.
 In addition to the role that auditory cortices play in working memory for music, neuroimaging and lesion studies prove that frontal cortical areas also play an important role.

 Emotion

 Music is not merely "limited to perception and memory", but is also closely related to emotion.
-The mode of music (major or minor), and the tempo of a song (fast or slow) can invoke joy or sorrow in the listener.
+The mode of music (major or minor), and the tempo of a song (fast or slow) can evoke joy or sorrow in the listener.
 In the brain, emotional analysis is carried out by "a common cortical relay, suggesting no direct access to subcortical, limbic structures".